nus-cs2103-AY2021S1/tp/README.md

 - JavaFX - Used for creating the GUI
 - Jackson - Used for processing JSON files
 - JUnit5 - Used for unit testing
-- Telegram API - Used for sending text messages to the supper vendor